sarasrking/Network-Know-How/Episode 2.md

 # Network speeds

 We are now going to use a tool to better understand network speeds.
+One of the key factors in data movement is network speeds.
+These speeds can be affected by different issues, such as time of day and physical interference.

 ## Speed test